Submit Article

 What Were the Facts of This Case?

-The plaintiff, Stork Technology Services Asia Pte Ltd, was previously known as Eastburn Stork Pte Ltd. It was the second defendant in a lawsuit (the "Suit") brought by Jet Holding Ltd and others against Cooper Cameron (Singapore) Pte Ltd. The Suit arose from the fracture of a slip joint on a drill ship called the Energy Searcher in March 2001.
-The plaintiff had been contracted by Cameron to fabricate a standby slip joint for the vessel.
+The Plaintiff, Stork Technology Services Asia Pte Ltd (formerly known as Eastburn Stork Pte Ltd), was a specialist engineering firm.
+The dispute arose from its involvement as the second defendant in a major maritime litigation (the "Suit") initiated by Jet Holding Ltd and others against Cooper Cameron (Singapore) Pte Ltd ("Cameron").
+The Suit concerned the failure of a slip joint on board the drill ship Energy Searcher on or about 16 March 2001.
+The slip joint, which had been fabricated by the Plaintiff under a contract with Cameron, fractured, leading to significant operational losses and damages.

 How Did the Court Analyse the Issues?